 The Company creates and develops mobile consumer content and other value-added services ("VAS") for mobile phone subscribers such as online casual games as well as mobile marketing and advertising solutions.
-As of December 31, 2023, the Company continues to be a party to content provider agreements with two (2) of the Philippines leading Telcos, namely, Smart Communications, Inc. and Globe Telecom Inc. The Company continues to offer previously launched mobile games in partnership with a major media company.
+As of December 31, 2024, the Company continues to be a party to content provider agreements with two (2) of the Philippines leading Telcos, namely, Smart Communications, Inc. and Globe Telecom Inc. The Company continues to offer previously launched mobile games in partnership with a major media company.
 The Company receives a share in the revenues derived by the Telco from the fees paid by its mobile phone subscribers to the Telco to access, subscribe to or use such mobile games, which revenues are shared with the media company.
 The Company also continues to offer mobile marketing and advertising solutions either directly or through third party suppliers.

-For the year ended December 31, 2023, the Group's total revenue and net income from its mobile consumer products business before intersegment adjustments were ₱8.61 million and ₱7.08 million, respectively, while total revenue and net loss before intersegment adjustments from its mobile consumer products business for the year ended December 31, 2022 amounted ₱17.42 million and ₱32.68 million, respectively.
+For the year ended December 31, 2024, the Group's total revenue and net loss from its mobile consumer products business before intersegment adjustments were $\mathbb{P}21.85$ million and $\mathbb{P}5.79$ million, respectively, while total revenue and net income before intersegment adjustments from its mobile consumer products business for the year ended December 31, 2023 amounted $\mathbb{P}8.61$ million and $\mathbb{P}7.08$ million, respectively.
 In 2023, net income earned by the mobile consumer segment was mainly attributable to the collection of notes receivable and recovery of investment in Altitude Games.
-Meanwhile, in 2022, the net income earned by the same segment resulted from gain on derecognition of long-outstanding payables of Art of Click (AoC), a subsidiary of the Company that operated under this segment.